Friday, September 30, 2022

 her majesty went to the church of Westminster where the coronation must take place, preceded by all the gentlemen of her household, dressed partly in scarlet, partly in satin, part in crimson velvet, according to the degree of their dignity.
 After them went the lords dressed in scarlet mantles trimmed with ermine, & after them the counts, marquis & dukes carrying in their hands the crown, the globe, two scepters, three swords, spurs and other items pertaining to the ceremony each after the other in order of degree & privilege.

-Noailles notices clothing and it’s implications.
+Noailles notices clothing and its implications.
 The dominant colors were scarlet and crimson.
 Materials were velvet and satin according to rank.
 The nobility wore their robes trimmed with ermine.

 Noailles seems to have been in the habit of calling William Cherbury, the Earl of Pembroke, le comte of Cheresbury.
 An apparent typo later in the account turns the Earl of Derby into le comte de Carby.